HowTo: Connect OTRS with Alfresco (Part 1)

 To complete this how-to, you need at first a running OTRS and an Alfresco system.
 For some operations, you need special privileges in Alfresco (e.g. administrator privileges).
 The REST/JSON API of Alfresco is activated by default.

 Use case for this connector

-The AlfrescoConnector can be useful in companies who are sending documents to their customers via OTRS and have to upload them to Alfresco.
-To improve this workflow and to prevent agents of manually uploading documents to Alfresco, you can use the connector if this article.
+The AlfrescoConnector can be useful for companies who are sending documents to their customers via OTRS and have to upload them to Alfresco.
+To improve this workflow and to prevent agents from manually uploading documents to Alfresco, you can use the connector of this article.

 - at least OTRS 5.0.x

 You need the following Freely selectable Features of the OTRS Business Solution™ 5s :

 (Adds new invoker for TicketCreate and TicketUpdate in the GenericInterface.)

 (Contains additional functionalities to add conditions to events of invokers.)